Battle of Basra (2003): Occupation

-On the 7 April, the Parachute regiment moved into the old town, meeting very little resistance.
+On 7 April, the Parachute regiment moved into the old town, meeting very little resistance.

-On the 20 April, Basra residents gathered for a Shia religious festival, that under Ba'athist rule was not allowed to be celebrated, it was the first time they celebrated it in more than 20 years.
+On 20 April, Basra residents gathered for a Shia religious festival whose celebration had not been allowed under Ba'athist rule.
+It was the first time they celebrated it in more than 20 years.

 By the 23 April 2003, oil was flowing through pipelines from the Basra area.
 In the following months, the US reported acts of sabotage against the oil production and transport operations in the area.

-The Shia's largely welcomed the occupation but even after the fall of Basra, British troops occasionally came under small arms fire, whilst Marine bases were attacked by RPGs or mortars at night.
+The Shias largely welcomed the occupation.
+However, even after the fall of Basra, British troops occasionally came under small arms fire, whilst Marine bases were attacked by RPGs or mortars at night.

 On the 4 July 2003, Wael Abdul Latif was appointed as Basra's provisional governor.

 In August, Basrans began mass demonstrations, which sometimes spilled over into riots.
 British soldiers in riot gear used rubber bullets against thousands of people filling the streets and throwing stones.

 In September 2003, a Basran named Baha Mousa died in British custody.
 Later investigation found that some British soldiers had used the illegal "five techniques" against multiple detainees from the area.

-In October 2003 The first Jaish al-Mahdi (JAM)units in Basra were established, and soon began low-level attacks against British troops and intimidated civilians working for the occupation forces.
+In October 2003, the first Jaish al-Mahdi (JAM) units in Basra were established, which soon began low-level attacks against British troops and intimidated civilians working for the occupation forces.

 Aftermath

 Itself victimised by bombings, the Red Cross withdrew from Basra in October 2003—exacerbating ongoing health issues.
-On 2 September 2007, the 550 remaining British soldiers in Basra finally withdrew, without fanfare and by night to limit the risk of ambush.
+On 2 September 2007, the 550 remaining British soldiers in Basra finally withdrew, doing so during the night in order to limit the risk of ambush.

 Unexploded ordnance

 The battle left unexploded ordnance and weapons stockpiles throughout Basra and surrounding areas.
-These endanger children and other people who might trigger or encounter an accidental explosion.